terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/fscloud/README.md

 ## *Note:* This example is only deploying Postgresql in a compliant manner the other infrastructure is not necessarily compliant.

+### Requirements
+This example expects you have Hyper Protect Crypto Service instances in the region you wish to deploy your Postgresql database instance.

+### Deploys
 An example using the fscloud profile to deploy a compliant Postgresql instance.
 This example uses the IBM Cloud terraform provider to:

 - Create a new resource group if one is not passed in.